-$^2\,$ Computer Science Department, NC State University, Raleigh, NC 27695
+2 Computer Science Department, NC State University, Raleigh, NC 27695,

 Abstract.
 We present a formal study of the following view-selection problem: Given a set of queries and a database, return definitions of views that, when materialized in the database, would reduce the evaluation costs of the queries.
-Optimizing the layout of stored data using view selection has a direct impact on the performance of the entire database system.
+Optimizing the layout of stored data using view selection has a direct impact on the performance of database systems.
 At the same time, the optimization problem is intractable, even under natural restrictions on the types of queries of interest.
 We introduce an integer-programming model to obtain optimal solutions for the view-selection problem for aggregate queries on data warehouses.
-Through a computational experiment we show that this model can be used to solve realistic-size instances of the problem.
-We also report the results of the post-optimality analysis that we performed to determine the impact of changing certain input characteristics on the optimal solution, and compare our approach to a leading heuristic procedure in the field [21].
+We show that this model can be used to solve realistic-size instances of the problem.
+We also report the results of the post-optimality analysis that we performed to determine the impact of changing certain input characteristics on the optimal solution, and compare our approach to a leading heuristic procedure [20].
+A shorter version of some results of this paper has been published as [25].